 Future City starts with a question—how can we make the world a better place?
 To answer it, 6th, 7th, and 8th grade students imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
 Past topics include stormwater management, urban agriculture, and green energy.
 The 2016-2017 challenge was "The Power of Public Space".

-Students present their solutions via a virtual city design (using SimCity); a 1,500-word city essay; a scale model; a project plan, and a presentation to judges at Regional Competitions on January 21, 2017 at Carnegie Music Hall (Oakland).
+Students present their solutions via a virtual city design (using SimCity); a 1,500-word city essay; a scale model; a project plan, and a presentation to judges at Regional Competitions in January.
 Winners will represent Pittsburgh at the National Finals in Washington, DC in February.
 After the competition is over, student participants are not only prepared to be citizens of today’s complex and technical world, they are poised to become the drivers of tomorrow.

 Last year's competition impacted this young engineer.
 Listen to Timothy Snyder, 6th grade Future City participant, speaking on TED Ed Club about one inspiring judge.

 Make sure to check out our:

 The 2018 Pittsburgh Regional Competition will be held on January 20, 2018 at Carnegie Music Hall.